By Janice A. Jones | Last Updated January 30, 2020

 Excitement Urination and Submissive Urination are two types of urination problems that I have seen sometimes in small dogs.
 Both are troublesome and discouraging, but there is hope.

 While we may not be able to eliminate these problems entirely, we can at least understand why they are happening and what we should and should not do to improve the situation.

-Some dogs will get so excited when an own comes home, or a favorite person comes to visit that they urinate in their tracts.
-Excitment urinating occurs in young dogs under a year old and most will grow out of the habbit once they gain more control of their bladders.
-Young puppies will also urinate when startled or during periods of active play.
+Some dogs will get so excited when an owner comes home, or a favorite person comes to visit that they urinate in their tracts.

 Since this type of problem usually occurs during periods of heightened excitement such as during greetings, you will want to keep your greetings very low keyed—brief and tranquil.

 Stoop down to greet your puppy or turn sideways.
 Your body language is telling a dog that you are not a threat.
 Do not make eye contact.
 Eye contact is very threatening to dogs.

 Another approach to try is to stop by the door and let the puppy come to you.